How 'firm' and 'strong' was EU rebuke to Russian envoy?

 These triggered EU human-rights sanctions and Czech expulsions of Russian diplomats, while Russia denied everything and responded in kind.

-But the "trend" which Chizhov so "regretted" began years ago, when Russia invaded first Georgia and then Ukraine to try to rebuild its Soviet-era power.
+But the "trend", which Chizhov so "regretted", began years ago, when Russia invaded first Georgia and then Ukraine to try to rebuild its Soviet-era power.

-And Chizhov himself, who has been in his post in Brussels since 2005, was likely instrumental in targeting the Italian EU Parliament chief, David Sassoli, and the Czech EU commissioner, Věra Jourová, in Russia's recent blacklist in order to cause offence.
+And Chizhov himself, who has been in his post in Brussels since 2005, was likely instrumental in targeting the Italian EU Parliament chief, David Sassoli, and the Czech EU commissioner, Věra Jourová, in Russia's recent blacklist, in order to cause offence.

-For her part, Jourová told the Politico news website last weekend she was sick of EU officials and diplomats from western countries thinking they know better how to handle Russia than those from the former Iron Curtain states, whom they label "Russophobes".
+For her part, Jourová told the Politico website, last weekend, that she was sick of EU officials and diplomats from western countries thinking they knew better how to handle Russia than those from the former Iron Curtain states, whom they labelled "Russophobes".

 Meanwhile, Juhansone, who spoke to Chizhov, is a former EU ambassador from Latvia, whose foreign ministry has a clear-eyed view of Moscow's malign policies toward Europe.

-Sannino is a former diplomat from Italy, which tends to be more Russia-friendly.
+But Sannino is a former diplomat from Italy, which tends to be more Russia-friendly.

-He recently told press he highly valued input on Russia from Baltic states' diplomats.
+He has told press he highly valued input on Russia from Baltic states' diplomats.

-But he is also known as being part of a circle of Mediterranean officials around EU foreign affairs chief Josep Borrell, who think it is the EU's job to mend ties with Russia, instead of Russia's job to end hostilities, an EU source said.
+But he is also known as being part of a circle of Mediterranean officials around Spanish EU foreign affairs chief Josep Borrell, who think it is the EU's job to mend ties with Russia, instead of Russia's job to end hostilities, an EU source said.

 "It's quite likely Sannino did say [to Chizhov] how sorry he felt about deteriorating ties - it sounds like him [Sannino]," the source told EUobserver.

-"People like Sannino, Serrano, and Mora are for-ever worried about what the EU should be doing to improve relations [with Russia]," the source said, referring also to Pedro Serrano, Borrell's Spanish chief-of-staff, and Enrique Mora, Borrell's Spanish deputy secretary general.
+"People like Sannino, Serrano, and Mora are for-ever worried about what the EU should be doing to improve relations [with Russia]," the source added, referring to Pedro Serrano, Borrell's Spanish chief-of-staff, and Enrique Mora, Borrell's Spanish deputy secretary general.